wardv/ESP8266-Sample/README.md

 # ESP8266-Sample
-Sample ESP8266 arduino code to use with DIoTY.co
+Sample ESP8266 arduino code to use with DIoTY.co cloud MQTT service.

+Note that you need PubSubClient library from @Knolleary.
+You can find it here: https://github.com/knolleary/pubsubclient

 Make sure you update the values specified below with your id's and passwords: